top of page

 Coeliades libeon (upper and underside, sexes similar)

-Coeliades chalybe and C. forestan (waiting on field images)
+Coeliades chalybe (waiting on field images)

 Subfamily Tagiadinae